Introduction / History

 After the advent of Islam in South Asia, some high caste (Brahmans, Muslim Rajputs and Khatris) converted to Islam in the Punjab region and adopted this title.
 They are known as Punjabi Shaikh (Punjabi).

-Though the vast majority of Shaikhs are either in India or Pakistan, there is a smaller number in Nepal and Bhutan.
+Though the vast majority of Shaikhs are either in Bangladesh or India or Pakistan, there is a smaller number in Nepal and Bhutan.

 What Are Their Lives Like?

 The Shaikhs are not bound by one particular profession.
 The Shaikh can be broadly grouped into five communities.
 Three of these communities are the Siddiks, Farukis and Abbasi who are often descendants of Arab immigrants.
 The other two are the Chistis and Kuraishis communities who tend to be mainly from converts to Islam.
 Consequently, Shaikhs profess Islam and have both Sunni and Shia traditions among them.

 What Are Their Beliefs?

 In Nepal they speak Nepali and either Urdu, Bhojpuri or Maithili, in their communities.
 They are not vegetarian and their common food is rice, mutton and vegetables.
 Common surnames are Mondal, Siddiqui, Usmani, Faroqui and Sheikh.